Jean-Marie Berckmans

 Jean-Marie Henri Berckmans (28 October 1953, in Leopoldsburg – 31 August 2008, in Antwerp) was a Belgian cult writer.

 Born in Leopoldsburg, Berckmans was a punk poet who struggled with mental illness.
 He left Belgium to become a businessman in Italy but he became manic.
 He then returned to Belgium where he resumed his literary career.
 His work has been compared with William S. Burroughs and Robert Crumb.
-Nicknamed Pafke, in reference to his chain-smoking habit, he often wrote about the night and night people.
+Nicknamed Pafke, in reference to his chain-smoking habit, he often wrote about the night and people who lead a nocturnal existence.
 He died in 2008 due to his alcohol problems.